MattisLind/SCSI-PERTEC/README.md

 Option 1  would use 30 I/O signals and three 7406 chips for driving.
 The inputs go directly to the STM32 inputs since these are +5V tolerant.

-Option 2 would use 24 I/O signals also require three 7406 chips, but also a 74LS240 for the data bus and one pair of signals for the parity bit and the select bus bit.
+Option 2 would use 24 I/O signals require two 74LS38 chips and also a 74LS244 for the data bus and one pair of signals for the parity bit and the bus direction bit.
+Then two 7416 chips for the control signals that the is transmitted by the device.
 Adding up to 25 signals.

 In total SCSI would require either 25 or 30 I/O port signals from the STM32 chip depending on option chosen.